gTahidi/Procure/README.md

     ```

 3.  **Set up the Backend:**
-    Navigate to the `backend` directory and ensure Go modules are tidy (this might download dependencies defined in `go.mod`):
+    Navigate to the `backend` directory and ensure Go modules are tidy :
     ```bash
     cd backend
     go mod tidy